Rustic Farro Soup with Sausage

 - Homemade soup recipes are generally pretty easy and perfect for cold-weather meals.

 I had my first taste of farro in Florence at Trattoria dei Quattro Leoni and was instantly a fan.
 As much as gorgeous dishes like this Strawberry Caprese Farro Salad tempt me, I wanted another bowl of this soup.
+This Seafood Bisque Recipe has also caught my eye!
+I can’t wait to make a batch.

-Bill, my harshest critic, said he wasn’t thrilled with the taste, but I’m thinking it was a combination of the heat, the mushrooms and the “foreign” grain.
+I had high expectations for this Tuscan farro soup.
+It smelled incredible as it simmered away in the kitchen.
+Bill, my harshest critic, said he wasn’t thrilled with the taste, but I think it was a combination of the heat, the mushrooms, and the “foreign” grain.
 I could imagine him thinking, “Have you heard of pasta??”
 I, on the other hand, loved this delectable concoction!

-Reader Endorsement
+Reader Endorsements

 I made a tasty Sausage Pasta Soup for my book club last month.
 A couple of friends asked for the recipe.
-One got back to me after she found this farro soup recipe while perusing the blog.
-From her email: THIS soup ROCKS.
-I feel that it’s conceptually so “in” and it is superb!!
+One got back to me after she found this farro soup recipe while perusing the blog, and the second is a recent blog comment!

 Expert Tips